dustlang/rust/src/doc/dustdoc/src/what-to-include.md

 ensures each function contains a usage example.
 In our example above, the warning is resolved by adding crate level documentation.

-There are more lints in the upcoming chapter [Lints][rustdoc-lints].
+There are more lints in the upcoming chapter [Lints][dustdoc-lints].

 ## Examples